mawinkler/playground-one/docs/how-it-works/configurations.md

 - Fargate profile with spot instances.
 Fargate with on-demand instances can be enabled in Terraform script.
 - ALB Load Balancer
 - Automatic deployment of a vulnerable service (Java-Goof)

+## Deep Security

+*Configuration located in `awsone/9-deep-security`*

+This configuration is to simulate an on-premise Deep Security environment meant to be used in migration scenarios.
+For simulation purposes it creates a dedicated VPC with the most commonly used architecture, private and public subnets accross two availability zones.
+It includes everything what a VPC should have, this is amongst others an internet gateway, NAT gateway, security groups, etc.

+The Deep Security Manager is currently deployed to the public subnet with port `4119` exposed.
+It uses an AWS RDS PostgreSQL in the private subnet.

+Current state of implementation:

+- VPC, network implemented.
+- Database setup done.
+- Deep Security installation and bootstrap done.

+To come:

+- Documentation of migration scenarios.
+  - DS --> WS --> V1ES
+  - DS --> V1ES
+  - WS --> V1ES
+- Creation of protected instances.
+- Move DSM to private subnet and add load balancer.